gazebo-tooling/action-gz-ci/README.md

 ```

 Be sure to put all apt-installable dependencies into `apt-dependencies`.

+If you need to install dependencies from source, add a Vcstool yaml file.
+Dependencies will be built using `cmake ..; make; make install`.
+Be sure
+to add the apt dependencies of dependencies build from source to
+`apt-dependencies`.

 Create a secret on the repository with Codecov's token, called `CODECOV_TOKEN`.